 Drug Abuse and Addiction in Los Angeles

 Another reason why there is a high number of homeless people in Los Angeles arises from the percentage of individuals in the city who struggle with drug abuse and drug addiction.
 Left untreated, a considerable number of individuals with a drug addiction end up facing safe housing issues.
-An alarming number of these Los Angeles residents stuck in a cycle of drug abuse or drug addiction end up homeless, according to the National Institute on Drug Abuse.
+An alarming number of these Los Angeles residents stuck in a cycle of drug abuse or drug addiction end up homeless, according to the National Health Care for the Homeless Council.

 The widely reported, and as yet effectively addressed, opioid crisis is contributing to the uptick in homeless in Los Angeles.
 This trend is not expected to abate any time soon because of the fact that little progress is being made in regard to the opioid crisis, in Los Angeles, in California, and across the United States.